 The tests you’ll find in a pharmacy or drugstore are usually over 99% accurate

 And you can always do a couple, just to be double sure!

 A hidden pregnancy is, as the name suggests, hidden.

 This means you won’t notice that you’re pregnant.

-Someone with a hidden pregnancy might not experience even the most common signs and symptoms, such as missed periods.
+Someone with a hidden pregnancy might not experience even the most common signs and symptoms, including a period-like bleed.